pacs-course/pacs-examples/Examples/CONTENT.md

   * `Preprocessor`.
 A simple example that shows what happens if you look at a code after having run the preprocessor.
 Just to show that `include` actually includes and that `-D` sets a preprocessor variable.
   * `RandomDistribution` An example of use of different random number engines and distribution of the standard library.
 It uses `gnuplot-iostream` to plot histograms on the screen.
 You must have `gnuplot` installed.
   * `Rational`.
 An example on operator overloading: a class for rational numbers.
+  * `RefBingings` Another example on reference bindings rules where I show all possibilities.
+See also `Bindings`
   * `ReferenceWrapper` Just to show that thanks to the reference wrapper utility you may store "references" in a container.
 Normally containers may contain only *first class objects*, not references, but reference wrappers come to a rescue.
   * `Scope` An old example on scoping rule.
   * `SimpleProgram` A simple program that adds two numbers.
 Just a little more complicated than `Hello World`.